roman-milk/roman-milk.github.io/straight-to-straight.md

  "Shit, I'm not gonna mess with her.
 I don't need to chase someone who says no. I figured it was over.
 No more trouble, I swear."

  "Fine.
 If you see her, you will apologize, and leave her alone.
 This can end here, but if I hear anything bad, I'll make it my life's mission to fuck you over so bad, you'll wish you'd never been born.
 Are we understood?"
-Report_Story #3